2025 Solar Incentives Guide for Lyons, IL - Tax Credits & Rebates

 EcoWatch's Lyons, IL Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your solar system, or any local Lyons solar installer, can help you learn what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with a representative from the company that installed your solar system, or any local Lyons solar installer, can help you learn more about what incentives you might want to apply for.

 What are the environmental benefits of switching to solar energy?